White Pointer 1992-1999

 The aquarium conversations are played back at a low volume.
 The sound is intended to be heard but remain ambient within the general exhibition space.
 The content becomes audible when a viewer stands at one of the five altars.

 Each altar comprises of a shelf supporting two small speakers and a minidisk player positioned immediately below a taxonomic plaque.
-The plaques are spot-lit with the lights fall off wide enough to include speakers, shelf tops and the surrounding wall are lit with a diffused (softened) spot light.
+The plaques speakers, shelf tops and the surrounding wall are lit with a diffused (softened) spot light.

 The work is designed to be reproduced with changed playback technology.
 Each version is a unique work.